wudongming97/wudongming97.github.io/_pages/about.md

 From 2022 to present, I am a research intern at Foundation model group in MEGVII Technology, working with <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and Xiangyu Zhang.

-In 2021-2022, I was a visiting student at Inception Institute of Artificial Intelligence, UAE, working with <a href="https://sites.google.com/view/xingpingdong?pli=1">Xingping Dong</a>  and Prof. Ling Shao.
+In 2021-2022, I was a research intern at Inception Institute of Artificial Intelligence, UAE, working with <a href="https://sites.google.com/view/xingpingdong?pli=1">Xingping Dong</a>  and Prof. Ling Shao.

 In 2019, I recevied my Bachelor's degree from the Class of Xu, Beijing Institute of Technology.